groovybits/rsllm/README.md

 ## TODO

+- use pcap input and use LLM to analyze the network and provide insights.
-- preserve history as a small db possibly sqlite or mongodb locally.
+- preserve history as a small db possibly sqlite or mongodb locally. feed history into chroma db for RAG.
 - use chroma db to do RAG with documents for augmenting the prompt with relevant information.
 - allow daemon mode to run and listent for requests via zmq input and pass to output.
 - return results from streaming function, fix streaming function to non-block and be more efficient.